techvalidate/nps-o-matic/README.md

 1. Javascript should be added to app/javascripts via webpack, and not the asset pipeline.
 We prefer ES6.
 2. Passing test coverage is always appreciated.
+3. For this exercise, do not use a CSS framework such as Bootstrap.
+We use SASS syntax, but that is optional for this exercise.
+4. We use HAML for markup.
+Use it if you're familiar with it, but if not, don't sweat it.

 ## Above and Beyond